juanlet/shopping_cart_next/README.md

 This project is equipped with a robust test suite to ensure quality.

 ### **Running Tests**
-To run all unit and component tests in watch mode and with a complete code coverate report, use:
+To run all unit and component tests with a complete code coverate report, use:
 ```bash
 npm test
 ```